Falieson/planetx-multiple-todos/docs/Structure.md

       server/
         publications.js        # all list-related publications
-        publications.tests.js  # tests for the list publications lists.js                 # definition of the Lists collection lists.tests.js           # tests for the behavior of that collection methods.js               # methods related to lists
+        publications.tests.js  # tests for the list publications _lists.tests.js          # index/import of all the tests
+      collections.js           # definition of the Lists collection methods.js               # methods related to lists
       methods.tests.js         # tests for those methods
+      methods-pubsub.js        # methods used in both pub&sub
-      methods-pubsub.tests.js  # tests for methods used in both pub & sub subscriptions.js         # all list-related subscriptions
+      methods-pubsub.tests.js  # tests for pubsub methods
+      subscriptions.js         # all list-related subscriptions
       subscriptions.tests.js   # tests for the list subscriptions ui/